-Author and entomologist Roberta Gibson answers your ant questions.
-Homeschoolers and students, ask your ant questions (ants, queen ants, worker ants, carpenter ants), questions such as what to feed your ants and will the eggs hatch and can the sand get moldy, and the Consult-Ant will have the answer for you.
+Entomologist and ant specialist Roberta Gibson answers your ant farm and other ant questions.
+Homeschoolers and students, here is your chance to ask your ant questions and have them answered by an ant expert.
+Questions answered so far include what to feed your ants, will the eggs hatch, can the sand get moldy, what kind of ant do I have, and information about indoor / outdoor ant colonies in a terrarium setup.
+Ask and the Consult-Ant will have the answer for you.

 Experience learning and education as it should be!